-This easy cheesy chicken enchiladas recipe is the best chicken casserole recipe and perfect for everything from weeknight dinners to entertaining.
+This easy cheesy chicken enchiladas recipe is one of the best chicken recipes and perfect for everything from weeknight dinners to entertaining.

 Since Cinco de Mayo falls on a weeknight this year, I wanted an easy Mexican food recipe to serve up.
 Tacos or quesadillas were an obvious choice but something we have all the time.
 Instead to celebrate, I wanted something a little more authentic and a little more festive.
 Even though it was just us, I knew exactly what to make…my Easy Cheesy Chicken Enchiladas.

 This chicken and cheese enchiladas recipe is such an easy impressive meal.
 Everyone is always surprised to see how quickly it comes together and how little culinary skills you need to pull this off.
 I love it because it’s filling, flavorful, festive, and always a crowd pleaser.

 If you want to get on your mother-in-law’s good side, make her this and you’ll be in her good graces.
 Trust me, I made this the first time I met my in-laws and it totally worked!